Yord/pxi/README.md

 | [`@pf/geojson`][pf-geojson] | ???          | ???                      | ???                              | `geojson`        |   ✕  |
 | [`@pf/sample`][pf-sample]   | `sample`     | `sample`                 | `sample`                         | `sample`         |   ✕  |

-The last column tells what plugins come preinstalled in `pf`.
+The last column states which plugins come preinstalled in `pf`.
 Refer to the `.pfrc` Module section to see how to enable other plugins.

 ### Performance